The primal wound

 £15.95

-In this book Nancy Newton Verrier, a psychotherapist and adoptive mother, elaborates on what she calls "the primal wound” – the wound that results when a child is separated from his or her mother – and the trauma that it causes.
+In this book Nancy Newton Verrier, a psychotherapist and adoptive mother, elaborates on what she calls "the primal wound” – the wound that results when a child is separated from their mother – and the trauma that it causes.
 She examines the life-long consequences this can have for adopted people, as they are growing up and into adulthood, underpinning this with information about pre- and perinatal psychology, attachment, bonding, and the effects of loss.

 Since its original publication in 1993, The primal wound has revolutionised how we think about adoption.
 Over the years, thousands have read this classic and found in it profound insights and revelations on what being adopted means to adopted people.